zamat/zamat-clean-architecture/README.md

 <br/>

-This is a solution template for creating a application following the principles of Clean Architecture.
+This is a solution template for creating a application following the principles of **Clean Architecture**.

 ## Overview
 <img align="left" src="https://raw.githubusercontent.com/zamat/zamat-clean-architecture/main/docs/clean-architecture-overview.png" />